kumahq/kuma-website/docs/docs/1.0.3/policies/protocol-support-in-kuma.md

 ## HTTP/2 support

 Kuma by default upgrades connection between Dataplanes to HTTP/2.
 If you want to enable HTTP/2 on connections between a dataplane and an application, use `kuma.io/protocol: http2` tag.

+## TLS support

+Kuma can handle any pre-existing TLS traffic such as `https` and `grpcs`.
+It will do so no matter if the mesh that the traffic is being generated is mTLS enabled or not.
+Such a scenario will work as long as the service generating this traffic is tagged with `kuma.io/protocol: tcp`.

+Note that in this case no advanced HTTP or GRPC statistics or logging are available.
+As a best practice, it is recommended that the security is handled by Kuma by turning on mTLS in the mesh, and disabling TLS on the service level.